 LB SMS offer other advantages:

 - integration with MNOs legacy systems is easy ensuring relatively low investments.

 - It’s an easy 2-ways communication tool which can be helpful in case of injuries.

 - Evolution from legacy networks towards 4G and 5G has increased the capacity of networks, allowing massive SMS sending without network congestion.

 - Finally, as stated by EENA “LB-SMS are compliant with privacy laws (even though some adaptations in national law might be required).
 The central components in typical LB-SMS are installed inside the mobile operators’ network.
 This guarantees the privacy of recipients.
 Thus, privacy sensitive information like mobile numbers and person identification data is never shared outside the operators’ networks.”

 Discover our white paper: Citizens’ security: mobile location data can do much more.Wireless network location data is an under‐used asset for national security.
 Understand the possibilities and limitations offered by 3GPP standards on geolocation...
 Learn More

-Discover our white paper: The use of mobile technologies in Public Alerting.
+Discover our white paper: Using mobile technologies in Public Alerting.